Store Hours

 Protect Your Garden With Mulch

-Finish your garden bed with compost and mulch.
+Finish off your garden with compost and mulch.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger and stronger plants that bear more fruit and flowers.
-Mulch controls weeds and keeps the soil moist.
+It may help foster stronger and larger plants that bear more fruit and flowers.
+Mulch controls weeds and keeps your soil from drying out.
 Mulch and compost can be purchased in-store or created at home.
 The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

-Late winter into early spring is an exciting time in the world of gardening.
 Don't miss a minute of growing season.
-Prepare to fertilize your lawn, plan your garden and landscaping, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
+For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your balcony or patio.
 Shop for the soil, fertilizer, and seeds you need in the aisles of your Arvada Garden Center, online, or on our mobile app.
 Let's get growing together.

 7200 West Colfax Avenue